-Gamera: The Giant Monster (Japanese title Daikaijû Gamera), was also released as Gammera the Invincible.
-The 1965 film was intended to compete with the Godzilla franchise which had been going strong for a decade.
+Gamera: The Giant Monster (Japanese title Daikaijû Gamera), was the original Gamera film.
+It was intended to compete with the Godzilla franchise which had been going strong for a decade.

 Once it became obvious that Toho Studios had a hit series with Godzilla, other Japanese studios wanted their own monsters.
 Daiei came up with this giant, fire-breathing, flying turtle.
 Gamera comes from a time so remote in Earth's pre-history that his cell structure differs from all other living things.
 He gets energy from heat and eats fire to survive!
 This makes all modern weapons useless.